Reranking Social Media Feeds: A Practical Guide for Field Experiments: Feed Ranking

-Finally, all these interventions require researchers to pay attention to the distribution of posts in the feed of the target population, potentially with some repercussions for the recruitment strategy.
-For example, manipulating a single post may produce minimal exposure to the treatment condition and the effect of the intervention may be too small to detect~\cite{guess2021experiments}.
+Finally, all these interventions require researchers to pay attention to the distribution of posts in the feed of the target population, which may have repercussions for the recruitment strategy.
+For example, manipulating a single post may produce minimal exposure to the treatment condition, and the effect of the intervention may be too small to detect~\cite{guess2021experiments}.
 This problem is particularly impactful in situations when users interact with only a small fraction of the content~\cite{wang2016measuring}, typically at the top of the feed~\cite{bakshy2015exposure} or when the types of posts that the researchers intend to edit are rare.